How to Buy Marketing Automation That Won't Break After Six Months

 The pitch

-Build complex nurture campaigns visually without technical skills – just drag steps and connect the dots for rapid deployment
+Build complex nurture campaigns visually without technical skills.
+Just drag steps and connect the dots.

 The reality

-Visual builders hide complex logic errors, don't show where leads get stuck, and become impossible to debug with 20+ steps.
-Eloqua's visual campaigns looked perfect but 60% of leads were exiting unexpectedly due to hidden filter logic.
+Visual builders hide complex logic errors, don't show where leads exit unexpectedly, and become unmaintainable past a couple dozen steps.
+Teams routinely find that visual campaigns 'looking right' have a majority of leads exiting on hidden filter logic.

 Multi-Channel Campaign Orchestration